jorgeacetozi/algorithms/README.md

 ## Dynamic Circular Array

-This is exactly the same as the Circular Array, but it provides the additional features of grow() and shrink().
+This is exactly the same as Circular Array, but implemented with a Dynamic Array (that is, it's able to be resized as the amount of elements increase/decrease).

 # Singly Linked List (Data Structure)

 By definition, a Singly Linked List has a pointer to the head of the list and each element has the data and a pointer to the next element.
-Having just a pointer to the head, a Singly Linked List would just allow constant time O(1) operations for add() and remove() from the beggining of the list (head), which means it is only optimal for implementing a Stack.
+Having just a pointer to the head, a Singly Linked List would just allow constant time O(1) operations for addStart() and removeStart(), which means it is optimal for implementing a Stack but not a Queue.

 Bottom line: useful for implementing a Stack with flexible number of elements.